sara-sabr/ITStrategy/presentations/en/2020-GCDevEx-DG-Comm.md

 Office of Small and Medium Enterprise (at PSPC):

 - advocates for and encourages SME participation in GC procurement (including running regular webinars to help SMEs navigate the various procurement processes).
-We have had a number of conversations with them (they have offered to held with design for the next version of GCDevEx)
+- We have had a number of conversations with them and they have offered to help with design for the next version of GCDevEx.

 Freelancers and small businesses:

-- suppliers have told the Office of the Procurement Ombudsman that supply arrangements and standing offers “can sometimes be cumbersome to use and difficult to qualify for.
+- Suppliers have told the Office of the Procurement Ombudsman that supply arrangements and standing offers “can sometimes be cumbersome to use and difficult to qualify for.
 They also seem to disproportionately favour suppliers located in the National Capital Region”.

 Canadian Digital Service:

 - licence all their work as open source and are strong advocates for open source in the GC.
 They had initially planned to lead a re-launch of the GC Developers Exchange (originally launched in 2017) but they are at capacity and cannot proceed.
 However they have been providing guidance.
+- More recently, applicants to the CDS have mentioned the fact that the COVID Alert app had been released as open source to explain their sudden interest in joining their ranks.

 TBS procurement policy team:

-We have engaged this team and they confirmed that there is nothing in the current policy instruments that prevents establishing a simplified process for LDV purchases.
+- We have engaged this team and they confirmed that there is nothing in the current policy instruments that prevents establishing a simplified process for LDV purchases.
 They are currently doing a policy reset.

 --